MeckeJadeHS/ct-WIMage/README.md

 # ct-WIMage
-Fork of c’t-WIMage available undedr www.ct.de/wimage
+Fork of c’t-WIMage available under www.ct.de/wimage (German)

+The script implements a Backup strategy for Windows system drives using shadow copy and DISM.
+The Restore happens via a standard windows installation procedures and the customized image.